The DASH diet is a valuable ally in managing blood pressure. Learn more about it.

 - Read the Nutrition Facts table on food packages.

-- Choose foods that are low in cholesterol, saturated fats, and salt.
+- Choose foods that are low in cholesterol, saturated fat, and salt.

-- Use spices instead of salt to enhance the flavour of your food.
+- Use spices and herbs instead of salt to enhance the flavour of your food.